 How We Protect Your Money

-Your Online Banking Accounts with Sterling Bank and Trust are Password Protected
+Your Online Banking Accounts with Sterling Bank & Trust are Password Protected

 Protect your password!
 When changing your password, we can't emphasize enough the importance of picking a good, secure password.
 It should be a password that is not easily guessed by another person.
 It's very important to keep this password in a safe place and to change it frequently.
 Choose a password that is 8-30 characters long, with as many different characters as possible and at least one numeric and one alpha character.
 Stay away from using personal information such as your name, social security number, birth date, phone number, or spouse's name.
 Don't use passwords that are easily recognized while you are typing.
 Most importantly, change your password frequently.